camplaix/camplaix.github.io/README.md

   Your browser does not support the tag.
 </video>
 <br>
-Babyface Pro FS appeared to be less resilient to graphics card interchange, with remarkably worse performance using Intel HD integrated graphics and NVIDIA.
-Possible causes for Intel UHD include system resource RAM sharing that starves the bandwidth at very high loads.
-This could be further confirmed by minimizing Ableton Live window, resulting in a reduction of dropout artifacts, probably causing a decreased graphical usage.
-Regarding the NVIDIA card, issues are likely caused by the worse DPC latency, as a consequece of prolonged interrupts occupying precious CPU cycles.
-AMD was the top performer with the audio evidence revealing fewest audible dropouts at an equivalent plug-in count.

 #### AMD / NVIDIA comparison with HDSPe AIO Pro PCIe
 <br><br>